Saturday, December 14, 2013 – 2 Shows!

-From three major points on the map – Chicago, Boston, and New York – Joe, Greg, and Pat have truly blended themselves into Brother Sun, a unique celebration of the amazing power of singing together.
-As they will tell you, Brother Sun is not resident in any one of them – it exists between them and audiences feel this intimacy immediately.
-Their combined musical skills make for an unforgettable experience – three rich voices blending on a well-crafted foundation of guitar, slide guitar, bouzouki and piano.
+From three major points on the map Boston, New York, and Chicago – Greg Greenway, Pat Wictor, and Joe Jencks have blended themselves into Brother Sun: a unique celebration of the amazing power of singing together.
+As they will tell you, the music of Brother Sun is not resident in any one of them – but rather it exists in the space between them.
+Audiences feel this sincerity immediately.
+Their combined musical skills make for an unforgettable experience – three rich voices blending on a well-crafted foundation of guitar, slide guitar, piano, ukulele, and bouzouki.

 Saturday, January 18, 2014 – 7:30 pm

 An Evening with Molasses Creek